Saturday Tech

 Level 5: Game Development (Project Based)

-Level 6: Python (Advanced Text Coding)
+Level 6: Javascript & Python (Text Coding)

 Students will demonstrate project development skills through manipulating elements of popular games such as Minecraft.
 There will also be collaborative projects that will teach students communication and teamwork.
 In addition, students will also develop their own interactive chatbot, build dynamic games and simple websites.